 Unfortunately, nursing home abuse is on the rise in Missouri and around the United States.
 The National Center on Elder Abuse found that out of 2,000 nursing home residents, 44 percent had experienced abuse and 95 percent of them had been neglected or witnessed others being neglected.
 What’s worse is these statistics were before the Covid pandemic which left family members unable to monitor the care their loved ones were receiving.
 All signs point to these numbers skyrocketing when family members and officials learn what was happening while the Covid lockdown was in place.
 Previous data from 2016 stated that those who are supposed to be providing medical care to the elderly are responsible for 10 percent of all reported senior abuse cases.
 Again, that number is likely to increase substantially as we learn just how poorly nursing home residents have been treated while family members and even government oversight agencies have been locked out of nursing homes.
 Sadly, even those we trust to care for our loved ones can’t always be trusted.

 If you have a loved one in a nursing home and are worried about their health, happiness, and well-being, or if your loved one has died as a result of bad care in a nursing home, there is help available in the form of a dedicated personal injury attorney.
 A St. Louis nursing home abuse lawyer licensed in both Illinois and Missouri may be able to help you seek compensation on your family member’s behalf for abusive or neglectful treatment by nursing home staff and administrators.

-Defining Abuse and Neglect in a Nursing Home
+What is Abuse and Neglect in a Nursing Home?

 According to the Centers for Disease Control and Prevention (CDC), elder abuse is the abuse and neglect of persons age 60 and older by a caregiver or another person in a relationship that involves an expectation of trust.
 This applies to caregivers and medical professionals in a nursing home setting.